Tuttotorna/OMNIA/README.md

 It does not replace reasoning.
 It does not declare truth.

-OMNIA measures whether an output is structurally admissible under controlled conditions.
+OMNIA measures whether an output remains structurally admissible under controlled transformations, constraints, or observer perturbations.

 In one sentence:

-> OMNIA measures whether an output still holds together when its form, constraints, or nearby representation changes.
+> OMNIA measures how much structure survives when form, constraints, or nearby representation changes.

 ---